 2 Riometers

 A riometer is an instrument used to measure the relative opacity of the ionosphere by making precise measurements of the power of the cosmic radio noise radiated from celestial bodies or galactic sources.
 In light of the nature of these measurements, the minimum antenna noise temperatures used to calculate the interference level for the radiometer have been derived from those listed in Table 1 of Recommendation ITU-R RA.769-2 using linear interpolation.
-The integration time is employed to be of 1 sec, which is considered typical for riometer observation.
+The integration time employed is 1 sec, which is considered typical for riometer observation.
 For bandwidth, 250 kHz is assumed.

 Table 1 below provides the protection criteria for the typical operational frequencies identified in Report ITU-R RS.2456-1 as the potential frequency bands for the MetAids (space weather) allocation.